leostera/tap-idris/README.md

 # not ok 1
 ```

-It's extremely simple, but it gives me something to work with for the time being.
+It's extremely simple (and will only work with the output from this producer library) but it gives me something to work with for the time being.

 ## Specification